Unified.to

 Unified provides category-level normalized objects where supported, and provider-specific fields when needed.

-If you're building product features across many CRMs/ATS/HR platforms, normalization reduces per-provider code paths and long-term maintenance.
+If your product spans multiple CRMs, ATS, or HR systems, normalization reduces per-provider code paths and long-term maintenance.

 Paragon markets '1000+' actions and '130+' connectors, and ActionKit documentation publishes a supported integrations list.
 Paragon does not publish a single, versioned snapshot of total tools/endpoints available to agents.